Notable & Quotable

 Rachel Raz, associate director of the Early Childhood Institute in the Shoolman Graduate School of Jewish Education at Hebrew College, has been promoted to director of the institute.

-Rabbi Art Green, rector of the Rabbinical School, had his newest book, "Hasidism for a New Era: The Religious Writings of Hillel Zeitlin," published by Paulist Press.
+Rabbi Arthur Green, Irving Brudnick Professor of Jewish Philosophy and Religion and rector of the Rabbinical School, had his newest book, "Hasidism for a New Era: The Religious Writings of Hillel Zeitlin," published by Paulist Press.
 Hebrew College will host an evening in honor of the book later this fall.

 Harvey Sukenic, director of the Gann Library, published a review of "A Jewish Voice From Ottoman Salonica: The Ladino Memoir of Sa'adi Besalel a-Levi" in the May/June 2012 issue of the Association of Jewish Libraries Reviews.